-Fraud Detection Case Study
+Fraud Detection Reference Implementation

-Case Overview
+Reference Overview

 From reactive triage to portfolio-level fraud control

-A banking fraud team can lower false positives, reduce loss exposure, and maintain decision transparency for every high-risk authorization.
+Shows how a banking fraud team can lower false positives, reduce loss exposure, and maintain decision transparency for every high-risk authorization.

 37